An Overview of Illinois Drug Laws

 Illinois drug laws are among the toughest in the country.
-The War on Drugs that has been going on for so many years has not seemed to help the drug addiction problem.
+The War on Drugs that has been ongoing for so many years has not seemed to help the drug addiction problem.
 Rather than helping those who struggle with substance abuse problems, the law continues to criminalize individuals for simple possession and put people into prison without adequate rehabilitative care.

 Although attitudes towards drugs have changed within the State, the law still takes a tough approach toward drug offenders.
 If you are caught by police officers possessing, distributing, or trafficking drugs, you will face the full wrath of Illinois drug laws.
 The only way to protect yourself against harsh penalties and a permanent criminal record is to seek legal help from an experienced criminal defense attorney.